WELCOME to the GRA website.

 A significant GRA focus has been to advocate for the inclusion of green roofs and living walls as a primary contributor towards providing more indigenous planting to areas previously overlooked.
 Urban development has replaced the natural environment with hard surfaces serviced by grey infrastructure storm water systems which are unsustainable.
 Vegetated systems such as green roofs and living walls are sustainable and have the potential to expand exponentially with urban development.

-- To protect and enhance the natural environment
+- To protect and enhance the urban & natural environment

 - Provide education, skills training and continuing professional development.